Darwin has been featured in a lot of books and documentaries in honour of his birthday over 200 years ago – he was born in February 1809.

 But there’s more.
 There are signs of impatience, and yes, even a violent temper.
 He didn’t suffer fools gladly and he was not easy to get on with.
 His wife must have been an angel because he could be dictatorial, overbearing and autocratic.

 He clearly suffered from some form of anxiety and there is also evidence of depression.
-Not only do we see clear evidence of repression but there are also signs of tremour and furriness in his handwriting which may have something to do with illness or possibly medication of some sort.
+Not only do we see clear evidence of repression but there are also signs of tremour and furriness in Darwin’s handwriting which may have something to do with illness or possibly medication of some sort.

 Nevertheless, despite many contradictory patterns the picture that emerges is one of enthusiasm, passion and determination.
 Once again this fits the pattern for genius put forward in The Mark of Genius – where passion and determination appear to be such important ingredients for genius.